Festivities and Voter Registration

 ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~

-Archived Events and Resources
+Recent Events and Resources

 Our advocates serve as liaisons to connect individuals with affordable health care access and enable them to make informed decisions on residential living options.
 Through resources, information sharing and collaboration with partners, we promote and advocate for appropriate interventions aimed at improving health and residential outcomes for underserved populations.
-More on past events and archived resources.

 The Fairfax County Health Department and Tinner Hill Heritage Foundation hosted a community celebration at James Lee Community Center, Annandale in September.
 Health and African American history have long been dependent on each other.
 Read more